A Short History of Newcastle Chamber Music Society

 In 1880, a group of well-

 In the early years of the Society’s existence, seasons of four concerts were presented, increasing to six concerts by the Second World War.
 Artists performing were of a very high standard, including the violinists Joseph Joachim, Pablo de Sarasate and Eugene Ysaÿe.
-The great Charles Hallé accompanied his wife Wilma Neruda in a song recital, as did Hugh Wood, playing piano for his first wife, Olga Hillman.
+The great Charles Hallé accompanied his wife Wilma Neruda in a violin recital, as did Henry Wood, playing piano for a song recital by his first wife, Olga Hillman.
 The Society commissioned Charles Villiers Stanford to write his first string quartet, op.
 44, the premiere of which was given in January 1892.

 The Society continues to be run by a small number of volunteers; it has been a registered Charity and a Company Limited by Guarantee since 1998.
 An AGM is held each autumn, usually preceding the opening concert of the season.